 Winter Interior Painting Tips

 When the temperatures are low, you will most likely find yourself spending more time indoors.
 What better time to dream up home improvement projects than while you’re relaxing in your living room, cozy by the fire?
 If the sky is gray and dismal, why not bring warm and light into your home with interior painting?
-There are countless design options.
-(CLICK HERE for a list of design tips for each room of the home and color selection.)
-Plus, view an inteview of Five Star Painting by The Weather Channel on interior painting during the chilliest season.
+There are countless design options; for example, see this list of design tips for each room of the home and color selection.
+Plus, view an interview of Five Star Painting by The Weather Channel on interior painting during the chilliest season.

 Too Cold to Paint Outdoors

-Now, down to the nitty gritty: logistics.
+Now, down to the nitty-gritty: logistics.
 Worried it’s too cold for a painting project?
 That may be the case for adding a fresh coat outdoors.
 The temperature range for paint is 50 degrees F / 10 degrees C to 95 degrees F / 35 degrees C, with the middle of those being ideal for paint setting.
 That’s why weather plays such a factor for giving the exterior of your home a facelift.
 When the temperature drops below 55 degrees F 12.778 degrees Celsius (C), it slows down the process of the paint curing.
 If this happens, paint takes longer to dry, and insects, dirt, grime and other debris may get stuck on your surface.
 In addition, a surface that has improperly cured has a higher risk of cracking, peeling and chipping, and a reduction of the overall life expectancy of the paint.
-(CLICK HERE to learn more about ideal temperatures for painting.)

 4 Reasons Winter Is Perfect for Interior Painting